Uninett/zino/README.md

 This is the modern Python re-implementation of the battle-proven Zino network monitor, first implemented in Tcl/Scotty at Uninett in 1999.

+This is still a work in progress, and is not yet a fully functional replacement for the Tcl-based Zino.

 ## Running tests

 [tox](https://tox.wiki/) and [pytest](https://pytest.org/) are used to run the